 Our most advanced vaccines under development are designed to function against the clade B subtype of the HIV virus that is prevalent in the Americas and Western Europe.
 Our preventive clade B HIV vaccine has successfully completed Phase 2a human clinical testing has entered a follow-on clinical trial in 2017.
 Our clade B vaccine has shown outstanding safety and excellent, highly reproducible immunogenicity.
 We are extending our HIV vaccine effort to the most common virus subtype affecting the developing world, clade C. We also are investigating our HIV vaccines for their potential to contribute to combination therapies leading to a cure for HIV infections.

 Our vaccine technology was developed in collaboration with researchers at Emory University, the NIH, and the CDC.
 The technology is exclusively licensed to us from Emory University.
 We also have nonexclusive licenses to certain patents owned by the NIH.
 Our hemorrhagic fever vaccines have been developed with technology licensed from, and in collaboration with, the NIH.
 Our immuno-oncology program is being developed pursuant to a research collaboration with the University of Pittsburgh.
-Our Zika vaccine program is in collaboration with University of Georgia and the CDC.
+Our Zika vaccine program is in collaboration with the CDC.
 Our HBV therapeutic program is in collaboration with Georgia State University and our malaria vaccine is being developed in collaboration with Burnet Institute in Australia.